 - 1. From the main menu, select Disk Utilities. - 2.
-Select the disk drive to locate, then press Enter. - 3.
+Select the disk drive you want to locate, then press ENTER. - 3.
 Select Identify Device, then enter a value into Identification Duration (seconds).
 This value determines how long the LED on the device will remain on. - 4.
 Select Start, then press Enter. - 5.
-To turn off the Identification LED, press Esc to return to the previous menu, select Stop and press Enter.
+To turn off the Identification LED, press ESC to return to the previous menu, select Stop and press Enter.

-9.7 Updating Drive Firmware
+10.6 Updating Drive Firmware

-Use the disk utilities to flash a hard drive with new firmware.
+You can use the disk utilities to flash a hard drive with new firmware.